3HDM with softly broken $\Delta(54)$ and $\Sigma(36)$: -symmetric 3HDM

 The soft breaking term took away the degeneracies between several masses.
 For example the four charged bosons split into two pairs of charged bosons.
 The pairs of light and heavy scalars also get split.

+The evolution of the masses as a function of $m_{22}^2$ is shown in Figure \ref{fig: Masses Sigma36}.
+The magnitude of the splitting varies between the different states.

-We also examined at all the cases with a single SBP turned on, which we do not explicitly present here as the results are similar to those shown previously.
-Other examples were also computed as, such as starting from the VEV $(1,\omega,1)$ and turning on $m_{22}$ or starting from the VEV $(1,\omega,1)$ and turning on the off-diagonal SBP $m_{12}$ instead of the $m_{22}$.
-In both cases the results remain similar to the previous case, the split of the four charged bosons into two pairs of charged bosons and the pairs of light and heavy scalars also get split.
+All the cases with a single SBP turned on were systematically examined, which we do not explicitly present here as the results are similar to those shown previously.
+For example, when starting from the VEV $(1,\omega,1)$ and turning on $m_{22}^2$ or starting from the VEV $(1,\omega,1)$ and turning on the off-diagonal SBP $m_{12}^2$ instead of $m_{22}^2$, in both cases, the four charged boson masses are split into two pairs, and the masses of the light and heavy pairs of neutral scalars also get split.